SolicenTEAM/KismetEditor/README.md

 * You can also contribute via the [Issues](https://github.com/SolicenTEAM/KismetEditor/issues) and [Pull Request](https://github.com/SolicenTEAM/KismetEditor/pulls) tabs by suggesting your code changes.
 And further development of the project.

 ## Thanks
-- `Ambi` for idea and his research.
+- Ambi for idea and his research.
+- @atenfyr for research and UAssetAPI.